Things to Do in Phuket

-John Gray Sea Canoe - look out, I plan to go on one of these trips sometime!
+John Gray Sea Canoe - must go on one of these trips sometime!

-Oh, and there's more opening all the time, I have not been to the upside down house or the 3D art gallery or ....
+Oh, and there's more opening all the time, I have not been to the upside down house or tried surfing or stand up paddle boarding or ....